s9w/Ginseng/README.md

 # Ginseng

 Ginseng is a spaced repetition program/app.
-Like Anki, but different.
+Like Anki, SuperMemo but different.
 - 100% in browser client-side Javascript
-- Data stored in JSON format.
-Sync currently over file in/export, Dropbox and in browser
+- Data stored in JSON format, sync Dropbox
 - Repetition time can be freely chosen.
 Can be the classic spaced repetition way, or a fixed time intervals or anything you like
 - No fixed "deck" structure.
-Rather you can create filters that dynamically create reviews
+Instead you can create filters that dynamically create reviews
-- proper Markdown and LaTeX (Katex and Mathjax) support
+- native Markdown formatting and LaTeX support

 ## Quickstart / Introduction
 What you want to learn/memorize is stored in an *info* which contains several *entries*.
 If you learn Spanish, an info could contain two entries with the english and spanish expressions.